 Well - we know how that all went.
 Instead of bringing a bouncing baby boy home from the hospital 9 months later, we left the hospital 6 months later empty handed.
 Hearts shattered.

 There's a new family who moved in a couple of months ago.
-I had met the guy, but hadn't yet met the woman.
-They have an 8 year old, 3 year old, and one on the way.
-Finally, a few nights ago, we were both getting out of our cars at the same time, and so I had a chance to introduce myself.
+A few nights ago, we were both getting out of our cars at the same time, and so I had a chance to introduce myself.

 Ugh.
 Usually when I don't share about Marco, I'm not saying "I don't have a son, I don't have 3 kids."
 Usually it's just an omission.
 "I have 2 daughters."

 This felt different and a little more painful.
-But standing in the middle of the cul de sac at 8pm in a quick introduction, she holding her tired 3 year old, and me holding a tired Annabelle, was not the time to say, "well, I did have a son, but he died."
+But standing in the middle of the cul de sac at 8pm in a quick introduction, me holding a tired Annabelle, was not the time to say, "well, I did have a son, but he died."

 Marco - you're there, as always.
 My son.
 My first of 3 amazing children.
 I love you :)